-The application of the thermal constraints in the seismic inversion involves a straightforward modification of the Monte-Carlo sampling, as illustrated in Figure 2.
-Heat flow observations and theoretical constraints on temperature are used to delimit the range of physically plausible temperature models which is then converted into the range of physically plausible seismic models.
-The Monte-Carlo method randomly samples the models within this range and identifies the subset of the seismic models that acceptably satisfy the seismic data.
+constraints on temperature are used to delimit the range of physically plausible temperature models, which is then converted into the range of physically plausible seismic models.
+The Monte-Carlo method randomly samples the models within this range and identifies the subset of seismic models that acceptably satisfy the seismic data.
 By reconverting the seismic velocities back into temperature, the ensemble of acceptable temperature models is identified.

-Heat flow measurements are most numerous on continents, so we will discuss the assimilation of these data in seismic inversions only at continental locations.
+Heat-flow measurements are most numerous on continents, so we will discuss the assimilation of these data in seismic inversions only at continental locations.
 The theoretical constraints on the mantle temperature profile involve explicitly estimating parameters in the solution of the equations that model the thermal state of the upper mantle.
-The thermal evolution of the oceanic mantle is probably best understood, and we will explicate this method only for the oceanic lithosphere.
+The thermal evolution of the oceanic mantle is probably best understood and we will explicate this method only for the oceanic lithosphere.

 The method we propose ultimately emerges as a hypothesis test to determine whether the seismic data are consistent with the thermal constraints.
 If they are consistent, we show that in some cases the range of acceptable seismic models can be substantially reduced, producing smaller uncertainties and presumably a better model.
 In addition, the model that we estimate is fundamentally a temperature model, which may be closer to what is desired in many cases than the intrinsic seismic speeds.
-There have been numerous previous studies that have explored the relationship between seismic wave speeds, temperature, and composition (e.g., Graham et al. 1989; Furlong et al. 1995; Goes et al. 2000; Röhm et al. 2000; Trampert et al. 2001; van Wijk et al. 2001).
+There have been numerous previous studies that have explored the relationship between seismic wave speeds, temperature and composition (e.g. Yan et al. 1989; Furlong et al. 1995; Goes et al. 2000; Röhm et al. 2000; Trampert et al. 2001; van Wijk et al. 2001).
 Recent work has concentrated on estimating variations in temperature and perhaps composition at the length-scales of seismic tomography.
 Our approach is the converse of most of these earlier studies.
 We aim to improve the tomography by applying information about temperature and heat flow to ensure the physical reasonableness of the seismic model.

-In section 2, we describe the relation between the seismic velocities and temperatures in the upper mantle and attempt to characterize the uncertainties in this conversion.
-The heat-flow constraint, with examples in several continental regions, is discussed in section 3.
-In section 4, we investigate the application of thermodynamic constraints on the sub-oceanic upper mantle.
+In Section 2, we describe the relation between the seismic velocities and temperatures in the upper mantle and attempt to characterize the uncertainties in this conversion.
+The heat-flow constraint, with examples in several continental regions, is discussed in Section 3.
+In Section 4, we investigate the application of thermodynamic constraints on the suboceanic upper mantle.